Board Budget Belief Statements

 - The Board believes that the budget shall provide for staffing to facilitate educational opportunities for all students.

-- The Board believes that education at the primary level is foundational to student success, and as such is a priority.
+- The Board believes education at the primary level is foundational to student success, and as such is a priority.

-- The Board believes that funds need to be allocated to promote equitable access to educational opportunities and resources for all students.
+- The Board believes funds need to be allocated to promote equitable access to educational opportunities and resources for all students.

 - The Board believes in keeping Division and school levied fees as low as possible.